barias35/jobsity-qa-challenge/README.md

 - Contact us form functionalities
 - Cart functionalities

 In the layouts fuctionality this was the first time i see a perfect-pixel test, i read the following [article](https://www.linkedin.com/pulse/pixel-perfection-easy-achieve-through-testing-abhay-dubey/) in order to do my best

+For the automation suite I decided to use pytest because is simple to share a fixture like driver without develope that logic for hanndle the driver across all test

 Here is my trello [dashboard](https://trello.com/b/39TSZHQw/exercise-2) for managing bugs life cicle, the bugs found on this excercise are in this board